imrafaelmerino/java-fun/docs/README.md

 ```

-To get data from the first level of a JSON, there is no need to create a path.
-You can just pass in the key or the index, which is less verbose:
+To retrieve data from the first level of a JSON, you can simply pass in the key or index, which is less verbose:

 ```java